 Bittorrent is however not the only possible application.
 You could forward requests for port 21 to a home ftp server or requests for port 80 to a web server.
 Multiplayer and online games, especially older ones, may also require port forwarding to work correctly.

-TheÂ Port Forwarding Tester lets you test any port on its Internet site.
+TheÂ Port Forwarding Tester lets you test any port on the Internet site.
 Just enter a port you are interested in and click on the check button afterwards to start the test.
 The IP should get filled out automatically so you normally do not have to worry about it.
 If you think it is not correct, check your IP here.

 If the port is not forwarded check out the Port Forwarding Configurations page to find out how you can configure your router or PC to do just that.

 The application is useful in determining whether port forwarding is set up correctly.
 It takes just a couple of seconds to run a test.
 One thing that I wish it would allow you to do is test multiple ports in a single operation.
 While you can run a common ports test, there is no option to enter a port range or multiple ports.